 #3 – My company and me

-A “my company and me” book takes a look at both you and your company or companies.
+A “my company and me” book looks at both you and your company or companies.
 It may be a fact-based “double autobiography” interweaving your story with the story of the business.
 Or it may be more like a memoir, focusing on certain aspects of your life and the life of the business that intertwine and affect each other.

 Examples include Hit Refresh, by Microsoft CEO Satya Nadella.
 Also look to Father, Son & Co: My Life at IBM And Beyond, by Thomas J. Watson.